masakistewart/gReads/README.md

 	</thead>
 </table>

-was never taught in class fully on how a many to many relationship worked.
+ this part was abandoned after a couple tries
 <hr>
 <table>
 	<thead>